wufeng1740/SceneIt/README.md

 npm run dev
 ```

-In case you want to login into the database, infomation (database username and password) is saved in the `.env` file :`/backend/config/.env`.
+In case you want to login into the database, infomation (database username and password) is saved in the `.env` file.

 # Features and Functionality